 There is a distinction between seeking assistance from a confidential resource and making a report to the College through designated reporting options.
 Confidential resources, including counselors, medical health providers, clergy, and certified rape crisis counselors, have legally protected confidentiality and will not share information about a complainant (including whether or not that individual has received services) except under limited circumstances as permitted or required as described below.
 In contrast, all other College employees are required to share information with the College's Title IX Coordinator.
-A list of Confidential Resources can be found on pages 26-27 of the Annual Security Report.
+For a list of confidential resources, please refer to the "How To Get Help for Sexual and Physical Assault" section above.
 Limits to confidentiality include:

-- 1. Mandatory Reporting of Child Abuse - All Kenyon employees, including confidential resources, are required to immediately report any knowledge or reasonable suspicion that a minor (someone under 18 years old) is experiencing abuse or neglect based on information shared by the minor, any other individual, or one's own observations or knowledge. - 2.
-Ohio Felony Reporting Requirement - Under Ohio law, all individuals, excluding confidential resources, must report possible felonies, including sexual violence.
-Under Ohio Revised Code Section 2921.22, medical professionals, mental health professionals and clergy are not required to report felonies. - 3.
-Ohio Medical Professional Reporting Requirements - In Ohio, medical professionals have distinct legally mandated reporting responsibilities.
+- Mandatory Reporting of Child Abuse.
+All Kenyon employees, including confidential resources, are required to immediately report any knowledge or reasonable suspicion that a minor (someone under 18 years old) is experiencing abuse or neglect based on information shared by the minor, any other individual, or one's own observations or knowledge.
+View the College's policy regarding the protection of minors on campus.
+See Section VI.D. for more information. - 2.
+Ohio Felony Reporting Requirement.
+Under Ohio law, all individuals, excluding confidential resources, must report possible felonies, including sexual violence.
+Under Ohio Revised Code Section 2921.22, medical professionals, mental health professionals and clergy are not required to report felonies.
+See section Role of the Civil Rights & Title IX Coordinator for more information. - 3.
+Ohio Medical Professional Reporting Requirements.
+In Ohio, medical professionals have distinct legally mandated reporting responsibilities.
 Where a medical professional knows or has reasonable cause to believe that serious physical harm resulted from an offense of violence, the medical professional is required to make a report to law enforcement.
 Medical professionals must deem a patient medically stable before reporting and must communicate to the patient that the patient does not have to report and/or speak to the police.
 If the patient chooses not to speak to police at the time of the medical examination, the medical professional does not need to report the patient's name only the date, general time, and general location of the incident. - 4.
-Risk of Harm to Self or Others - Mental health professionals are required to disclose information where there is an imminent threat of harm to self (the client) or others. - 5.
-Clery Act Reporting - Pursuant to the Clery Act, anonymous statistical information for certain offenses that have been reported at campus locations must be shared with Campus Safety.
+Risk of Harm to Self or Others.
+Mental health professionals are required to disclose information where there is an imminent threat of harm to self (the client) or others. - 5.
+Clery Act Reporting.
+Pursuant to the Clery Act, anonymous statistical information for certain offenses that have been reported at campus locations must be shared with Campus Safety.
 The information does not include the names or any other identifying information about the persons involved in such incidents.
+Information is withheld from the Daily Crime & Fire Log to ensure confidentiality of all individuals involved. .